yduf/yduf.github.io/_posts/2017-12-18-cpp-flag-codingame.md

 ---
 > Votre programme est compilé et exécuté dans un environnement Linux sur une architecture multi-coeurs 64bits. - [Environment/lang](https://www.codingame.com/faq)

+**SIGSEGV will often been seen as Timeout by the Codingame engine (without any clue given).** see [Stacktrace]({% post_url 2022-12-08-cpp-stacktrace %}) - for a quick Signal handler that could help diagnosing this situation.

 ## Limits
 Your program is compiled and run in a Linux environment on a _64bit_ multi-core architecture.
 - 1 cpu